 As is typical of this genre, the racing plays out on loopy, gravity-defying tracks that urge the player to use vehicular combat and acceleration tiles to get in the lead.
 A key ingredient to the gameplay is of course the drifting mechanic which delivers a brief but crucial speed boost once the kart straightens out again.

 It is obvious that 3DClouds.it have put some work into making the racing tight and exciting.
-I have always been intrigued by how kart racers can make gameplay challenging but not difficult since the focus of these game rarely lie with speed.
+We all know that good kart racers are rarely obsessed with speed.
 It is about the ability to tailor a strategy between the player and the track, and All-Star Fruit Racing pays attention to this.

 This is why I also appreciated All-Star Fruit Racing’s take on the power-ups, or ‘Fruit Juicers,’ that give the player some aces up their sleeve to use throughout the races.
 They come in four basic abilities, but the party really begins once you start augmenting their effects by combining them.

-To give one example, the watermelon juicer by itself produces a puddle trap that you can drop behind the kart right in the path of that one driver you cannot seem to shake.
+To give one example, the watermelon juicer by itself produces a puddle trap that the player can drop right in the path of that one driver they cannot seem to shake.
 Alternatively, you could make a combo attack with the grape juice tank to make a ball of water blast out ahead of you.
 The watermelon power-up can also be combined with both the kiwi and cherry juice to leave behind three gigantic ice cubes for unsuspecting karts to crash into.

 I cannot quite fathom how grape juice creates a tornado, or how cherry juice gives a slight speed boost, but who cares.
 It was fun experimenting with the different combos and I could eventually get quite crafty with my offensive and defensive strategies.

 Combining all four fruit juices unlocks your driver’s special ability which varies depending on which one of the game’s twenty-two colourful characters you chose to drive with.
-The comparison to Sugar Rush is funny here because the characters are also mostly girls and women (but this is by no means symbolic of this game’s target audience).
+The comparison to Sugar Rush is funny here because the characters are also mostly girls .

 If you select Amelia in her yellow ‘Kill Bill’ suit as your driver for the race, activating the special ability makes her yank out a bazooka which fires a banana rocket.
 Choosing Faith fires a watermelon shark fin that swims out onto the track and attacks other drivers, while opting for Gisselle spawns a chomping, avocado monster on her kart.
 Yes yes, not a fruit, I know, but you get the general idea.